dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 First step is to specify the architecture of the synthesized FPGA hardware blocks.
 Pay careful attention to configuration of the clock wizard, the MIG7 memory generator and polarity of reset signals.

-Add the blockdesign in the  project folder: /home/<username>/Xilinx/projects/basic\_microblaze/src/blockdesign
+Add the block design in the  project folder: /home/<username>/Xilinx/projects/basic\_microblaze/src/blockdesign

 ##Microblaze